Put Some Style and Imagination in Your Floor Plan’s Mud Room

 Top 3 Reasons Include a Mud Room in Your Home Plan

 In 2016, a mud room is almost always on a homeowner’s “wish” list.
 Whether you live in the Pacific Northwest, the Midwest, the Eastern seaboard, or beach country where you have to contend with rain, snowstorms, sand, and beach debris, a mud room is an important addition to the design of a house plan.

 Here are a mud room’s obvious benefits:

 1. Order and Organization

 Tired of all the bags, books, magazines, shoes, and coats thrown all over the floor?
 Any small corner will work if your home is not big enough to accommodate a formal mud room.
 How about a bench in the entry hall as a drop-off spot?
 Provide baskets for shoes, waste cans for umbrellas, and hooks for coats, keys, purses, and backpacks.
 In no time, you have fashioned a rudimentary mud room – and tidied up the clutter.

-A built-in bench along the hallway serves as a “mud room” for this two-story, four-bedroom country home plan (left).
+This built-in bench along the hallway serves as a “mud room” for a two-story, four-bedroom country home.
 There are open shelves on the top and bottom for shoes, hooks for keys and jackets, and a runner to confine dirt and grime away from the main living area of the floor plan (Plan # 153-1904).
-The entryway on the right comes with a tiled area to make cleaning and maintenance easy tasks.
-There are also hooks for bags and scarves.

 2. Clean Space